NJIT-WIS/project-2-team-sar/posts/agile.md

 date: 2023-04-12
 ---

-# Embracing the Agile Mindset in Education: A Paradigm Shift
+# April 12, 2023: Embracing the Agile Mindset in Education: A Paradigm Shift

 ## Introduction